XiaoKaiRen/humix-think/README.md

 ### Deploy on bluemix

 The first step is to pick a name for your application.
-So enter the think directory and modify the manifest.xml
+So enter the think directory and modify the manifest.yml

 ```
     vim manifest.yml